How to get in great shape, even after an injury

 Want some help from a world class coach?

 If you’d like some expert guidance we’d be happy to work with you.
-In fact, we’ll soon be taking a group of new clients looking for the same thing, all as part of our Lean Eating Coaching Program.
+In fact, we’ll soon be taking a group of new clients looking for the same thing, all as part of Precision Nutrition Coaching.

 We accept a very small number of new clients every 6 months, and the spots in the program typically sell out in hours.
 However, those motivated enough to put themselves on the presale list get to register 24 hours before everyone else.
 Plus, you’ll receive a big discount at registration.